pattpjy/ps-reactideabox/README.md

 </details>

 ## About The Project

-User can add idea and description and the application will generate idea card.
-User can mark idea as favorite and delete the idea.
+This app allows a user to save their ideas.
+They can write the title of the idea and the content of the idea itself, which is then saved into cards that are organized into rows which they can refer to later.
+User can mark idea as favorite and delete the idea card.
+User can also add comment on the idea card.

-Add vdo walk through
+:paperclip: Add vdo walk through

-Add Project description

 <p align="right">(<a href="#readme-top">back to top</a>)</p>